-Our ex-offender ministry assists those who were previously incarcerated to reintegrate back into society.
-One of the hardest tasks for someone previously incarcerated is trying to figure out how to rebuild their lives.
+Our ministry assists those who were previously incarcerated to reintegrate back into society.
+One of the hardest tasks for someone previously incarcerated is trying to figure out how to rebuild their life.
 And most of the time these men and women don’t have families to assist them when coming out.
-So, we assist them with everything from finding a job, resume and interview prep, housing assistance, registering to vote, and many more resources to help them transition.
-Our goal in this program is to try and help them to become productive members of society
+So, we assist them with everything from finding a job, resume, and interview prep, housing assistance, registering to vote, and many more resources to help them transition.
+Our goal in this program is to try and help them to become productive members of society.

 It’s important that in this day and age we aid those who are most vulnerable in society.